-Drew Meyers is a travel addict and founder of Oh Hey World, a website setting out to create a travel experience based around those you trust and care about.
+Drew Meyers is a travel addict and founder of Oh Hey World, a website setting out to connect you with the people who matter around you.
 WordPress and real estate technology enthusiast.
 In his free time, Drew enjoys reading, traveling the world, spending time with passionate people, and is active member of the microfinance community.

 My Favorite Posts

 For the first time in over a year, I’m watching the Red Hot Chili Peppers DVD, Live at Slane Castle (affiliate link).
 It’s my favorite DVD of all time.
 And, hands down, it’s the best investment I’ve ever made. $15 in 2003 or 2004, and I’ve watched it at least 100 times over the years.
 Probably more.
 It was the default choice for entertainment after parties at my fraternity.
 And on off nights, well we watched it then too.
 Post college, we’d turn it on after the bars.
 If you like the Chili Peppers, buy it.
 Now.
 And even if you aren’t a diehard RHCP fan, buy it anyway.
 It’ll be the best $9 you’ve ever spent. … Continue reading

 Every time you spend money, you’re casting a vote for the kind of world you want to live in. – Anna Lappe [via Amber Rae]